50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Comedians are most effective when they balance their writing and performing time.
 Writing for 20 hours for every show you perform on is going to waste a lot of your time.
 You’ll find that ideas you spent a lot of time on aren’t what the audience wants to hear.
 Instead, spend time writing and get it on stage as soon as possible.
 That way you’re next writing session will be even better… which makes your next performance even better… and on and on.

-We get it.
-You spent a LONG time writing and practicing and now you show up to an open mic and there’s only 3 people sitting in the audience.
-Frustrating.
-That’s why comedians don’t put all their hopes and dreams on a single show.
-Many successful comedians hit 2-5 shows a night.
-They don’t get mad because there’s another show right around the corner.
 When you get mad that the audience isn’t big enough you’re going to phone it in.
 When that happens, you might as well have stayed home.
 You’re not going to learn whether a joke actually works because you won’t tell it correctly.
-You’ll also miss the opportunity to work on crowd-work (a skill that will be HUGE later on in your career).
+You’ll also miss the opportunity to practice on crowd work (a skill that will be HUGE later on in your career).
+Learn how to be a comedian who can engage audiences one-on-one.
+It works regardless of the audience size and is an important skill for the future.

 Aspiring comedians tend to think that open mics are a place where everyone spends hours and hours before the show making sure everything is perfect.
 Not true in the least.
 Open mics are for learning your craft.
 That’s it.
 If the audience didn’t pay to see you perform than you don’t owe them anything.
 This might sound selfish, but it actually makes for a much better performance.
 Instead of doing the same jokes you’ll end up stretching yourself and possibly writing new material off-the-cuff.